jli262/AI6127-Project/README.md

 # Transformer-Text8

-This is a transformer model on text8 dataset (http://mattmahoney.net/dc/textdata.h).
+This is an auto-aggressive transformer model on text8 dataset (http://mattmahoney.net/dc/textdata.h) for character-level text generation.